project-error/pe-typescript/README.md

-This is a TypeScript Boilerplate for FiveM
+TypeScript Boilerplate for FiveM to create resources.

 ## Usage